UltimateSeeSharp/MidJourney-Image-Generator/README.md

 Requirements
 -------------

-- npm (Node Package Manager)
+- pip package installer
+- GPU / iGPU (min 2 cores)
 - Python3
-- GPU / iGPU (min 2 cores)

-Installation
+Installatiom
 -------------

 - Download latest release
-- Start the bot
+- Start `MidJourneyBot.eye`
-- Select your user
+- Select your user to create config file and python bot file
+- Install python bot libraries if needed (shown in error messages when started)

 Getting started
 -------------

+- Start `MidJourneyBot.eye`
-- Enter prompt in `appsettings.json` or directly in the app
+- Enter prompt in `appsettings.json` or click `Change prompt` in the menu
-- Start `MidJourneyBot.exe`
 - Click `Start MidJourney Bot`
-- Wait for auto login (Restart maybe required if auto login fails or captcha was solved)
+- Wait for auto login (Restart maybe required if auto login fails or captcha is requested)
+- Bot is working now

+Optional:

 - Click `Start Upscaler`
-- Images are now downloaded to folder in specified in `appsettings.json`.
+- Wait for images to be downloaded to folder specified in `appsettings.json`
-- Upscaled images are written in `upscaled` folder.
+- New Images in folder are now beeing upscaled into subdirectory `upscaled`

 Warnings
 -------------

 If you start a bot, you also have to close it again!
-Use `force all stop` to kill all windows
+Use `Stop all` to kill all windows

 Licence
 -------------